TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/Gifbuilder/Index.rst

 .. _gifbuilder-calc:

-NOTE (+calc)
+Note on (+calc)
-""""""""""""
+"""""""""""""""

-Whenever the "+calc"-function is added to a value in the data type of the properties underneath, you can use the dimensions of TEXT and IMAGE-objects from the GifBuilderObj-array.
+Whenever the "+calc"-function is added to a value in the data type of the properties underneath, you can use the dimensions of TEXT and IMAGE objects from the GifBuilderObj-array.
 This is done by inserting a tag like this: "[10.w]" or "[10.h]", where "10" is the GifBuilderObj-number in the array and "w"/"h" signifies either width or height of the object.